segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 See the [device mode documentation in the React Native readme](https://github.com/segmentio/analytics-react-native/#packaging-device-mode-destination-sdks) for more details.

-Some device-mode dependencies such as Firebase require that you install the pods for iOS builds, and add the dependencies to your `build.gradle​` file in your Android project.
+Some device-mode dependencies such as Firebase require that you also add the dependencies to your `build.gradle​` file in your Android project.

 After you add the destination dependency, you register it with Analytics-React as in the example below.
 This tells your application how to access the destination's SDK.